dklinges9/ecoclimateglobal/content/english/about/_index.md

 ################################## About #####################################
 about:
   enable : true
-  image : "images/people/nature_dave/2022BrettScheffersLab0041.jpg"
+  image : "images/people/nature_dave/2022BrettScheffersLab0041_cropped.jpg"
   title : ""
   content : "I am an incoming Assistant Professor at Rutgers University in the [Department of Ecology, Evolution, and Natural Resources](https://deenr.rutgers.edu/) starting Fall 2026.

 Currently, I am a Postdoctoral Associate in the [Skelly Lab at Yale University](https://campuspress.yale.edu/skellylab/).
-I completed my PhD at the University of Florida in the Scheffers Lab (2019-2024), prior to which I held databasing and GIS positions at the Smithsonian, conducted biodiversity monitoring for an agroforestry NGO in the Peruvian Amazon, and graduated in 2017 from Dartmouth College.
+I completed my PhD at the University of Florida in the [Scheffers Lab](https://www.schefferslab.com/) (2019-2024), prior to which I held databasing and GIS positions at the Smithsonian, conducted biodiversity monitoring for an agroforestry NGO in the Peruvian Amazon, and graduated in 2017 from Dartmouth College.

 In my research, I employ observation, experimental, and computational approaches to explore how climate change and land use change shapes biodiversity and the environment from local to global scales.
 I attempt to be a “full-stack” ecologist, engaging in ecological research from empirical data collection (namely in Madagsacar) to data curation to statistical and mathematical modeling to application for real-world conservation and management.
 See my [Research Program](/research/) for more.